-Level 3 derivative warrant liabilities at January 1, 2020 \$ - Issuance of Public and Private Warrants on March 13, 2021 11,207,500 Transfer of Public Warrants to Level 1 (6,957,500) Change in fair value of derivative warrant liabilities 3,328,670 Level 3 derivative warrant liabilities at December 31, 2020 \$ 7,578,670
+Level 3 derivative warrant liabilities as of January 1, 2020 \$ Issuance of Public and Private Warrants 11,2 207,500 Transfer of Public Warrants to Level 1 (6,9 957,500) Change in fair value of derivative warrant liabilities 3,3 328,670 Level 3 derivative warrant liabilities as of December 31, 2020 \$ 7,5 578,670

-Note 10.
-Quarterly financial information (unaudited)
+Note 10 - Quarterly Financial Information (unaudited) (restated)

-The following tables contain unaudited quarterly financial information for the three months ended March 31, 2020, for the three and six months ended June 30, 2020, and for the three and nine months ended September 30, 2020 that has been updated to reflect the restatement and revision of the Company's financial statements as described in Note 2-Restatement of Previously Issued Financial Statements.
-The restatement and revision had no impact on net cash flows from operating, investing or financing activities.
-The Company has not amended its previously filed Quarterly Report on Form 10-Q for the Affected Period.
-The financial information that has been previously filed or otherwise reported for the Affected Period is superseded by the information in this Annual Report, and the financial statements and related financial information for the Affected Period contained in such previously filed report should no longer be relied upon.
+The following tables contain unaudited quarterly financial information for the three months ended March 31, 2020, for the three and six months ended June 30, 2020, and for the three and nine months ended September 30, 2020 that has been updated to reflect the restatement of the Company's financial statements as described in Note 2-Restatement of Previously Issued Financial Statements.
+The restatement had no impact on net cash flows from operating, investing or financing activities.
+The Company has not amended its previously filed Quarterly Reports on Form 10-Q for the 2020 Affected Periods.
+The financial information that has been previously filed or otherwise reported for the 2020 Affected Periods is superseded by the information in this Annual Report, and the financial statements and related financial information for the Affected Periods contained in such previously filed report should no longer be relied upon.